Updated on July 23, 2024

 You can then adjust the diameter of the curve by dragging the cursor left or right.

 Helpful tip: Each line of curved text needs to be a separate text box.
-You can do this by either creating a separate text box for each line or using the Ungroup to Lines function.
+You can create a separate text box for each line or use the Ungroup to Lines function.

 Adding a pretty font to your design can be a great way to get your message across.
 You can cut out the words, use a Cricut pen to write them, or even iron them onto a shirt!